- Who We Are

 212-229-0500 ext.
 244

-NEW YORK – Nearly 10,000 Girl Scout members and volunteers will gather in Atlanta tomorrow for the opening ceremony of the 2005 Girl Scout National Council Session/50th Convention.
+New York, N.Y. – Nearly 10,000 Girl Scout members and volunteers will gather in Atlanta tomorrow for the opening ceremony of the 2005 Girl Scout National Council Session/50th Convention.
 The event, which is held once every three years, brings together the diverse membership of the organization for a variety of activities, workshops and speakers focused on transforming Girl Scouts for the 21st century while retaining the original vision of founder Juliette Gordon Low.
 As part of its commitment to remaining the best personal leadership program for girls, Girl Scouts is crafting a unified core business strategy to better position itself for the decades ahead.

 The event, which is being hosted by the Girl Scout Council of Northwest Georgia, along with the seven other Girl Scout councils in Georgia, will take place at the Georgia World Congress Center Atlanta from Friday, October 7 to Monday, October 10.